 The reason is that student loan programs started as partnerships between the federal government and lenders, and the government promised that the loans would be guaranteed to be repaid, Watkins says.

 “This is something most parents don’t think about when they agree to co-sign a private loan that has a lower interest rate than the PLUS,” Watkins says.

 The NYHELPs loans may be discharged if the borrower dies — including while on active military duty — becomes totally and permanently disabled, or has filed for bankruptcy.

-Bank of America.
-Bank of America, for example, has stopped funding federal student loans, and is no longer accepting applications for Stafford, PLUS or Graduate PLUS loans, according to its website.
+Bank of America, for example, has stopped funding federal student loans and is no longer accepting applications for Stafford, PLUS or Graduate PLUS loans, according to its website.

 Some lenders may require survivors to pay the full loan balance immediately, and may not allow them to consolidate loans or rework repayment terms.

 A deceased person’s estate will likely be the first place a private lender will go to collect on a loan.

 “This is the risk one takes when co-signing or being a joint account holder, whether the person dies or simply defaults on the loan,” says Gary Altman, founder of the estate planning law firm Altman & Associates in Columbia, Maryland.

 Community property laws in some states exempt education debts so that the spouse isn’t liable for a debt they didn’t co-sign for it.

 “Instead, the debt is passed on to the deceased’s estate and then state law kicks in to protect creditors,” he says.

-Since student loans can last a long time — 15 years for a student getting a master’s degree and extended for up to 20 years — it can make financial sense to have life insurance as a student.
+Many families do not even consider life insurance on their child that is in college, though, student loans can last a long time — 15 years for a student getting a master’s degree and extended for up to 20 years — it can make financial sense to have life insurance as a student.

 It’s a way to leave heirs such as a spouse, parents or grandparents, without a large debt to have to pay after a student dies.

 Call us today for a quote at 1-888-552-6159.